Computer Reporting Technologies (CRPT)

 Sidney Weldele-Wallace, CRI, CPE

 Sidney is a graduate of Green River’s Court Reporting Program.
 A native of Montana, Sidney worked as a freelance court reporter in Missoula.
-Upon returning to Washington State, Sidney joined the faculty at Green River Community College in 1991, implementing the program’s first CAT technology classes and later creating the program’s Captioning degree.
+Upon returning to Washington State, Sidney joined the faculty at Green River College in 1991, implementing the program’s first CAT technology classes and later creating the program’s Captioning degree.

 Sidney moved from teaching speedbuilding in the classroom to online instruction in 2004.
 Sidney feels extremely honored to work with the high caliber of students enrolled in the Computer Reporting Technologies program as they progress toward the attainment of their academic and professional goals.
 Sidney is a member of WCRA and NCRA.
 She serves as Co-Chair of NCRA’s Court Reporting Program Advisory Committee.